 Modifies a table.

-Schema evolution includes operations such as adding columns of complex data types, deleting columns, changing the column order, and changing column data types.
-When you perform these operations, the read and write behavior of the table changes, and the following limits apply:
+Schema evolution includes operations such as adding columns of complex data types, deleting columns, changing the column order, and changing column data types in an existing table.
+If you change the column order, add a new column and change the column order, or delete a column, the read and write behavior of the table changes.
+The following limits apply:

-If the job is a MapReduce 1.0 job, Graph tasks cannot read data from or write data to the modified table.
+If the job type is MapReduce 1.0, Graph tasks cannot read from or write to the modified table.

-For CUPID jobs, only the following Spark versions can be used to read data from the table.
-You cannot use these versions to write data to the table:
+For CUPID jobs, only the following Spark versions can read from the table.
+They cannot write to the table:

 Spark-2.3.0-odps0.34.0